(Disclosure: Some of the links below may be affiliate links)

 - Migros Bank: 0.19% custody fee, 0.30% for selling and buying

-- Zurcher Nationalbank: 0.2% custody with 30 CHF minimum
+- Zurcher Kantonalbank: 0.2% custody with 30 CHF minimum

 4. Invest in Gold ETFs

-The third way to invest in Gold is to invest through an Exchange Traded Fund (ETF).
+The fourth way to invest in gold is through an Exchange Traded Fund (ETF).
 Many ETFs are related to the price of the yellow metal.
-There are mainly three classes of Gold ETFs:
+There are mainly three classes of gold ETFs:

 - ETFs that invest in gold mining companies (and sometimes related companies).
 These ETFs are loosely associated with the price of the precious metal since they will generally simply invest in an index of companies.

-If you want to invest in Gold, I think that only the first class makes sense.
+If you want to invest in gold, only the first class makes sense.
 The second class will also work, but I do not like synthetic ETFs.
-Even though with the first class of ETF, there is no claim to physical metal, the ETF holds the physical Gold.
+Even though with the first class of ETF, there is no claim to physical metal.
+The ETF holds the physical gold.
 For me, this makes more sense than the other two classes.

 The safety of this method is also quite high.
-If you are using a good broker, you should have good security, and your shares will be insured too.
+If you are using a good broker, you should have good security, and your shares will be insured.

 There are also two issues with this method.
 First of all, it is not free.
-You will pay transaction fees, but if you use a good broker, you should pay very little of that.
+You will pay transaction fees, but you should pay very little of that if you use a good broker.
 But you will pay management fees in the ETF (like any other ETF).
 It is the TER of the ETF.